 The full Swanton Morley School Admissions Policy* can be downloaded from the Policies page.

 Swanton Morley Primary School is a successful school that works hard to meet the needs of all children.
-Our primary aim is for the children to enjoy their time here, learning through a wide and varied curriculum that provides real life context and experiences.
+Our aim is for the children to enjoy their time here, learning through a wide and varied curriculum that provides real life contexts, challenges and experiences.

 Our report has been produced by school staff in liaison with governors and cluster services.
 It is reviewed by staff and governors annually, taking the views of parents and children into account.